SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

     Has the student demonstrated that they have the ability to work with SunPy's code?
     Does the student have reasonable evidence they’ve competently done something relevant to this before?

-    For example:
+    Required:

-    - A GitHub profile,
+    - A GitHub profile
     - Pull requests on SunPy's repository

+    Other examples:
     - Published applications
     - Code from a uni assignment

-    Absolutely no work available - not even a published app, some work experience, or code from a class assignment, is a red flag.
+    - Code from other projects on GitHub

     Students must have submitted a pull request to SunPy and provide links to code they have written before in their application.
     Try to select work you are most proud of, we do not want a link to everything you have ever done.